Threads of Belonging, Echoes of Exile

 A Legacy of Activism

-For Iranians who moved to France, especially the students who came after World War II, the country became more than just a place to study—it was a place to imagine a future for Iran.
-In 1948, Iranian students founded the Association des étudiants iraniens en France (AEIF) in Paris, setting out with a mission to introduce Iranian culture to the French while building connections with each other.
-Yet, their mission quickly took on a political edge.
+For Iranians who moved to France, especially the students who came after World War II, the country became a place to imagine a future for Iran.
+In 1948, Iranian students founded the Association des étudiants iraniens en France (AEIF) in Paris, setting out to introduce Iranian culture to the French and to build connections among themselves.
+Their mission quickly took on a political edge.
 At a time when both France and Iran were grappling with profound social and political shifts, these students saw France as a partner in their struggle for progress back home.

-This organization didn’t last long; it was dissolved in 1952 after French authorities, suspicious of its leftist leanings, expelled one of its leaders.
-But the spirit of the AEIF endured, capturing the political ambitions of Iranian students in France.
+The AEIF was dissolved in 1952 after French authorities, suspicious of its leftist leanings, expelled one of its leaders.
+The spirit of the organization endured, capturing the political ambitions of Iranian students in France.
 Their bulletins, featuring literature, cinema, and Persian poetry, were filled with revolutionary ideals.
-For them, France wasn’t just a country—it was a symbol of liberation and a model for change.
+France was not just a country for them; it was a symbol of liberation and a model for change.

-Ehsan Naraghi, one of these intellectuals, portrayed France as a liberating force in Iranian history, suggesting that revolutionary ideas from France inspired the Iranian Constitutional Revolution of the early twentieth century.
+The AEIF’s bulletin also served as a platform for outside intellectuals.
+Among them was Ehsan Naraghi, a young Iranian studying in Switzerland, whose lecture on French cultural influence in Iran was published in the bulletin’s pages.
+Naraghi portrayed France as a liberating force in Iranian history, suggesting that revolutionary ideas from France had inspired the Iranian Constitutional Revolution of the early twentieth century.
 His vision traced Iran’s political awakening back to France’s influence, connecting Amir Kabir’s reforms in the nineteenth century and the establishment of Tehran’s Dar ul-Funun to French educational ideals.
-By linking Iranian history with French revolutionary principles, Naraghi created a powerful narrative of kinship, casting Iran’s political future as inherently intertwined with the values of the French Revolution.[10]
+By linking Iranian and French revolutionary principles, Naraghi created a powerful narrative of kinship, casting Iran’s political future as inherently intertwined with the values of 1789.[8]

 Monarchist Nostalgia Abroad